CarletonURocketry/telemetry-format/README.md

 ## Accessing the Specifications

 Whenever changes are made, the LaTeX source files are compiled into PDF format.
+The PDF files are commited to the `gh-pages` branch.
+You can view them there in GitHub's browser PDF viewer, or you can view them on the GitHub pages link for the repository.

-These PDFs are available under the `Actions` tab on GitHub.
+These PDFs are also available for download under the `Actions` tab on GitHub.

 1. Once you click on the tab header, select the latest workflow run named `Auto compilation`.
 2. Look for a file called `Telemetry Specifications` under the `Artifacts` header.